-42. The Trustee did not appraise the secured property (155 Liberty Road).
+- 42. The Trustee did not appraise the secured property (155 Liberty Road).
 Despite my opposing motion, an order permitting the sale for \$475,000.00 was entered on October 24 2016.
-DOC 119 Opposing motion to the sale Doc 126 Order approving the sale

-43.The original amount of the promissory note for the sale this property was \$497,000.00.
+DOC 119 Opposing motion to the sale Doc 126 Order approving the sale - 43.
+The original amount of the promissory note for the sale this property was only \$22, 000.00 more that what the property was sold for.
 The Trustee paid the creditors \$380.000.00 (Doc 126) of the proceeds.
-By proceeding with this sale first, instead of processing the properties we had ready for sale in Chile, the Trustee did not pay debt obligation in full and created for the first time unsecured creditors.
+By proceeding with this sale first, instead of processing the properties we had ready for sale in Chile, the Trustee did not pay debt obligation in full and created for the first time unsecured creditors. - 44.
+If this property had been appraised and properly advertised, the amount of this sale, together with the amounts we had paid during the Chapter 13, (Paid to Creditors \$17,674.75 Paid to Chapter 13 plan \$4,375.00), and a proper sale of the remaining Andy Mountain property would have certainly been enough to have paid off all debt obligations, and would have eliminated the need of the Trustee altogether.

-44. If this property had been appraised and properly advertised, the amount of this sale, together with the amounts we had paid during the Chapter 13, (Paid to Creditors \$17,674.75 Paid to Chapter 13 plan \$4,375.00) would have possibly been enough to pay off all debt obligations, and eliminated the need of the Trustee altogether.
-The sales in Chile would have been additional assurance that all Debt was paid.
-This sale left the second mortgage unsecured, together with a balance due from the first mortgage a total of \$44,600.00.
+The pending sales in Chile, I had presented to the Trustee would have been additional assurance that all Debt was paid.
+Instead, this sale left the second mortgage unsecured.